 Educational:

-fix with students with the rules for the layout of the picture on the sheet;
+reinforce with students the rules for arranging a drawing on a sheet;

-to form skills and abilities in self-construction of a composition;
+develop skills and abilities in independently constructing a composition;

-contribute to the development of aesthetic taste, a sense of proportion, shape, color and style;
+promote the development of aesthetic taste, sense of proportion, form, color and style;

-to promote the development of creative interest, activity;
+promote the development of creative interest and activity;

-to teach to work collectively, to give an adequate assessment of the results of the work of classmates, to see the shortcomings and mistakes of your drawing;
+teach to work collectively, give an adequate assessment of the results of classmates’ work, see the shortcomings and mistakes of your drawing;

 develop creative and artistic thinking, imagination and fantasy;